-- Over the past week oil prices were again higher, as demand expectations improved and perceived supply conditions continued to tighten.
+- The principal driver of higher oil prices this week was the tightening of perceived supply conditions, although improving demand provided some additional impetus.
 In 2016:Q2, reassessment of global demand expectations and tighter supply conditions both exerted upward pressure on oil prices. - These developments follow the temporary demand-driven oil price weakness of early Q1.
-Tighter supply conditions, however, exerted upward pressure during this period, leaving oil prices up modestly. - Overall, since the end of 2014:Q2, both lower global demand expectations and looser supply have held oil prices down-a trend that had been reversing since the end of 2016:Q1.
+Tighter supply conditions, however, exerted upward pressure during this period, leaving oil prices up modestly. - Overall, since the end of 2014:Q2, both lower global demand expectations and looser supply have held oil prices down-a trend that has been reversing since the end of 2016:Q1.